 Plazoleta de San Blas 630 // +51 941 445 977

 Located in the Plaza San Blas, you’ll find the Meeting Place quaint, classy, and comfortable.
 True to the name, they offer a great setting to meet with friends for coffee or even spend the day working.

-Foodwise, they serve American style breakfast all day and lunch in a traveler-friendly environment with excellent service.
+Foodwise, they serve American-style breakfast all day and lunch in a traveler-friendly environment with excellent service.
 Menu favorites include veggie burgers, an English breakfast, chocolate banana waffles, or a healthy fruit and granola bowl for a light start to the day.

 If you choose to dine at The Meeting Place, you will also be supporting local community projects.
-The Meeting Place puts 100 percent of their profits back into projects that make a difference in the lives of those in need.
+The Meeting Place puts 100 percent of its profits back into projects that make a difference in the lives of those in need.
 In order to maintain this level of support, they operate solely thanks to volunteers.

 Herrajes 138 // +51 84 260272

 This Cusco restaurant is known as one of the best places in town for Italian food.
 Their pizzas baked in a wood-fired oven are especially tasty.
 The only problem may be deciding which pizza to order.
 With more than thirty to choose from, one is bound to grab your attention.
 If not, you can always design your own.